 LGBTQ affirmative therapy is a psychotherapeutic perspective that is primarily geared toward helping you focus on what feels right and comfortable as you work toward greater awareness, authenticity, self-compassion and self-acceptance in your life and in your relationships.

 As an LGBT Affirmative Therapist, I provide a safe, welcoming, non-judgmental experience where you can feel respected for who you are and who you are endeavoring to become.
 Through honesty, openness and compassion, I offer you an empathic ear and encourage you to explore your particular issues or concerns at a pace that feels right for you.
 I can help you re-discover the strength, the courage and the resources that you likely already have but may be struggling to access and put into practice due to personal or relational difficulties.
-Together, we will help you find a way to believe in yourself again and to find solutions to your concerns that make sense for you.
-It is my hope that you can re-discover a more satisfying and fulfilling experience within yourself and in your relationships.
+Together, we will help you find solutions to your concerns that make sense for you.
+It is my hope that you can re-discover a more satisfying and fulfilling experience within yourself, and in your relationships as well.

 I have several years of experience providing therapy within the LGBTQ community.
 I’ve also attained specialized training in LGBTQ psychology and psychotherapeutic principles.
 As an LGBT therapist who values the rights and experiences of LGBTQ people, I hold a number of assumptions: that a person's sexual orientation, sexual identity, gender identity and gender expression is moral, personal and deserving of respect, that these aspects of identity develop across the lifespan and that they should be affirmed, celebrated and nurtured, not vilified, suppressed or changed.

 Wherever your journey as an LGBTQ person has taken you, chances are there have been times when you felt unworthy, undeserving and uncertain whether you could truly be the person you were meant to be.
 Chances are too that in the course of your life, you have demonstrated courage and embodied resilience during life challenges.
-Working together with an experienced therapist can help you harness your inner strength and confidently move forward in a fulfilling life.
+Working together with an experienced therapist can help you harness your inner strength and confidently move forward in a more fulfilling life.

 I Still Have Questions Or Concerns About LGBTQ Therapy